 Microgreens are very easy to grow.
 However, sometimes you may encounter some of the following:

-- Mold or mildew – many times caused by overwatering and lack of fresh air circulation.
-Check your seedlings daily for the first signs of mold.
+- Mould or mildew – many times caused by overwatering and lack of fresh air circulation.
+Check your seedlings daily for the first signs of mould.
 We only had experienced that once and preferred to simply through the tray to the compost bin.
-There are products to kill the mold but we rather prefer not to take a risk and don’t like using any chemicals in our food.
+There are products to kill the mould but we rather prefer not to take a risk and don’t like using any chemicals in our food.

 - Uneven germination – mainly a concern of the large-scale businesses.
 We personally do not care if some of our seeds germinate slower than others.
 If it is a concern for you, keeping the soil moist (but not soggy) usually helps to have a better germination rate.

 - Cost of seeds and growing equipment – for us it is mainly the cost of coconut coir and some seeds.
-As we have mentioned we re-use the veggie containers and simply was them between the plantings.
-(Remember, we are on the budget planning and money saving path?)
+As we have mentioned we re-use the veggie containers and simply wash them between the plantings.
 We do not use additional lighting and simply keep the sprouts on the kitchen windowsill.